The Best UCaaS Providers for US Businesses in 2025

 What is the difference between UCaaS and VoIP?

 Unified communications as a service (UCaaS) and Voice over Internet Protocol (VoIP) are often linked together and almost used interchangeably.
-That’s because these communication platforms are very similar: UCaaS and VoIP are both cost-effective, scalable, often cloud-based solutions for your business communication needs, providing a broad list of call management features with third-party software integrations.
+That’s because these communication platforms are very similar: UCaaS and VoIP are both cost-effective, scalable, and often cloud-based solutions for your business communication needs, providing a broad list of call management features with third-party software integrations.

 The difference is that VoIP refers to voice as a communication medium (in other words, phone calls).
 Whereas UCaaS unifies various communication channels, including voice, alongside video chat, messaging, and collaboration tools, into one software.
 In other words, VoIP is one of the services a UCaaS platform will offer in a multichannel communication solution.